 And because assets which are part of a SSAS are held in a trust and are completely distinct and separate from the company or member’s personal assets, the arrangement provides worthwhile protection from any potential creditors.

 Seeking professional advice will assist prospective investors in deciding which funding path is appropriate for their needs and help them profit from the improving commercial rental market.

-Allison Chambers is Director of SSAS Solutions, Northern Ireland’s only dedicated SSAS consultancy which administers schemes on behalf of more than 300 of the region’s best known companies and high-net worth individuals.
+Allison Chambers is Director of Mattioli Woods, Northern Ireland’s only dedicated SSAS consultancy which administers schemes on behalf of more than 300 of the region’s best known companies and high-net worth individuals.